tmoreton/trckfi/outstatic/content/posts/smart-401k-retirement-guide.md

 ## Types of 401(k) Plans:

-There are two primary types of 401(k) plans: traditional and Roth.
-In a [traditional 401(k)](/blog/traditional-401k-plan), contributions are made with pre-tax dollars, and taxes are deferred until you withdraw the funds during retirement.
-On the other hand, [Roth 401(k)](/blog/roth-401k-plans) contributions are made with after-tax dollars, allowing for tax-free withdrawals in retirement.
-Each type has its pros and cons, depending on your tax situation and retirement goals.
+There are two main types:

+- **Traditional 401(k)**: Contributions are [made pre-tax](/blog/traditional-401k-plan), deferring taxes until retirement withdrawals.

+- **Roth 401(k)**: Contributions are [made after-tax](/blog/roth-401k-plans), allowing tax-free qualified withdrawals in retirement.

+    Choose based on current vs. future tax rates and income needs in retirement.

 ## Contribution Limits:

-As of 2023, the annual contribution limit for a 401(k) is $20,000 for individuals under 50 years old.
-If you're 50 or older, you can make an additional catch-up contribution of up to $6,500, bringing the total annual limit to $26,500.
+As of 2023, the annual contribution limit for a 401(k) is $22,500 for individuals under 50 years old.
+If you're 50 or older, you can make an additional catch-up contribution of up to $6,500, bringing the total annual limit to $28,500.
 It's essential to maximize your contributions to take full advantage of the tax benefits and grow your retirement savings faster.

+The [IRS has updated](https://njbia.org/irs-raises-2024-contribution-limits-for-retirement-plans/) the amount individuals can contribute to their employer-sponsored 401(k) plans in 2024 to $23,000, a $500 increase from the current contribution limit.

 ## Investment Options: